gummyBear-Index/KitchenFox/README.md

 ## Features
   ### JWT Token Authentication

-  + Generating and storing JWT tokens using Async Storage on the local device helps us bootstrap the user to the application.
-Passport.js was untilized to verify the token and also fetch the appropriate user's collection.
+  + Generating and storing JWT tokens using Async Storage on the local device helped bootstrap the user to the application.
+Passport.js was utilized to verify the token and also fetch the appropriate user's collection.

   ### Barcode Scanning Tool
-  + With the react-native-camera library, KitchenFox allows the user to toggle back and forth when adding items to your inventory to user the mobile's camera to scan item's barcode to populate the inventory.
+  + With the react-native-camera library, KitchenFox allows the user to user their phone's camera to scan item barcode to populate the inventory.
+(Manual input of ingredients also possible.)

   ``` javascript